Crate rusty_jvm

 §Rusty JVM

-A JVM interpreter written in Rust from scratch — no dependency on existing JVMs.
+A Java Virtual Machine (JVM) interpreter written in Rust from scratch — with no dependency on existing JVMs.

 rusty-jvm executes Java bytecode in interpreted mode and aims to support as much of the Java language as possible.
-Currently supports a range of Java language features up to Java 23 (excluding GC and lambdas for now).
+It currently supports a broad set of language features up to Java 23, with garbage collection and multithreading planned for future releases.

 §Features